 The Tanzania Electric Supply Company (Tanesco) is a major consumer and buyer of natural gas, taking on average 90 MMscfd.
 Since 2004 some 360 Bscf have been consumed to generate electricity saving ca. US$9.7 billion had the country imported fuel.

 Tanzania DomGas demand 2018-22 (source TPDC 11/18)

 Per the IMF World Economic Outlook for Autumn 2018, Mozambique’s economy is expected to grow at a rate of 11.1% by 2023, by which time the offshore major LNG projects will be in production.
 Until that point the Mozambican economy is expected to grow at rates of 3.5% and 4.0% in 2018 and 2019 respectively.

 As a result of the offshore LNG discoveries moving to production and monetisation, Mozambique is expected to have enough offshore gas reserves to become the world’s fourth largest LNG exporter.

-There is a nascent but material Domestic Gas landscape opportunity that Wentworth through its asset position and unique stakeholder relationships with ENH and INP will look to successful execute and create value from over the coming years.
+Within the nascent onshore Domestic Gas landscape, Wentworth, through its on the ground operational experience in Tembo and unique stakeholder relationships with ENH and INP will continue to assess, execute and create value should suitable opportunities arise over the coming years.